CPJKU/dcase_task2/docs/index.md

 With four GPUs all experiments should be complete in approximately two days of training.
 If you have only one GPU available running the code will take of course four times as long.

+## Data Preparation

+For a description on how to prepare the audio signals for training please see [Code for Preparing the Spectrograms](#code-for-preparing-the-spectrograms).

 ## Training

 Pre-train all models using both verified and unverified data: